vmware-archive/streaming-runtimes/docs/samples/iot-monitoring/iot-monitoring.md

 ## Implementation details

-One possible way of implementing the above scenario with the help of the `Streaming Runtime` is to define three Streams and one `Processor` custom resources and use the Processor's built-in query capabilities.
+The above scenario is implemented with the help of the `Streaming Runtime` using three `Streams` and two `Processor` resources.
-(Note: for the purpose of the demo we will skip the explicit CusterStream definitions and instead will enable auth-provisioning for those).
+(Note: for the purpose of the demo we skip the explicit `CusterStream` definitions and instead will enable auth-provisioning for those).

-Given that the input iot-monitoring stream uses an Avro data format like this:
+Given that the input `iot-monitoring-stream` uses an Avro data format like this:

 ```yaml
 namespace: com.tanzu.streaming.runtime.iot.log